• Skip to primary navigation

-Strawberry & Lemon Energy Bars {V, GF, Nut-Free}
+No-Bake Strawberry Energy Bars

 I have not posted an energy bar for awhile.
 Also, I have not cleaned out my pantry for awhile.
 The latter led to my discovery of a package of freeze-dried strawberries that had been pushed to the back of a shelf (I believe I blamed someone for eating them.
 Oops, and sorry), as well as an open bag of millet puffs that were begging to be used up.

-These facts, as well as a few other ingredients, added up to this wholly delicious energy bar.
-It is loaded with the freeze dried strawberries and millet puffs, as well as an ample amount of lemon zest, equaling a bar that is as summery as can be.
+These facts, as well as a few other ingredients, added up to this wholly delicious energy bar!
+It is loaded with the freeze-dried strawberries and millet puffs, as well as an ample amount of lemon zest, equaling a bar that is as summery as can be.

 The millet puffs, which look like tiny, hull-less popcorn, are the foundation of these bars.
 Millet is a tiny, gluten-free grain that resembles couscous.
 It is high in fiber, as well as a host of minerals (such as calcium and magnesium) and other nutrients.